tutorial

 Foxglove WebSocket connection

-You've now successfully run ROS 1 in a Docker container, and connected it to Foxglove Studio to visualize that data.
+You've now successfully run ROS 1 in a Docker container, and connected it to Foxglove to visualize that data.

 Stay tuned